carbon-language/carbon-lang/docs/design/generics/details.md

 `T1 is CompatibleWith(T2)`.
 That is, if `T1` has the type `CompatibleWith(T2)`.

-**Note:** Just like interface parameters, we require the user to supply `U`, they may not be inferred.
+**Note:** Just like interface parameters, we require the user to supply `U`, they may not be deduced.
 Specifically, this code would be illegal:

 ```
 fn Illegal[U:!
 Type, T:!
 CompatibleWith(U)](x: T*) ...